WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 semi-squat position on the toilet bowl with a footstool image

 If you suffer from episodic constipation or a severe type, the position you stay on the toilet is essential.
-Semi-squatting relaxes the anal sphincter and creates a clear path through the anorectal canal.

 So, what to do when constipated on the toilet in Step 3?

-Use a footstool
+Use a low-rise footstool as follows:

 • Make sure it does not move.